IslamMeligy/IslamMeligy/README.md

 ## Senior Software Developer

 👋 Hi there!
-I'm Islam Meligy, a seasoned Senior Software Developer based in Cairo, Egypt.
-I am passionate about building robust and scalable software solutions that drive business success.
-With extensive experience in .NET technologies and a strong background in software architecture, I bring both leadership and technical expertise to the table.
+I'm Islam Meligy, a Senior Software Developer based in Cairo, Egypt, passionate about building robust and scalable .NET solutions that drive business success.

+I discovered HTML in preschool, wrote my first “Hello, World!” in C#, and never stopped exploring.
+College, charity, and research work taught me resilience and adaptability—values I apply daily.

+ With extensive experience in .NET and software architecture, I focus on impact, leadership, and technical excellence in every project.

 ## 🔧 Technical Skills